haskell-distributed/distributed-process/documentation.md

 in the original paper and implemented by the [remote][14] package.
-In particular, we diverge from the original design and defer to many of the principles defined by Erlang's [Open Telecom Platform][13], taking in some well established Haskell concurrency design patterns alongside.
+In particular, we diverge from the original design and defer to many of the principles defined by Erlang's [Open Telecom Platform][13], taking in some well established Haskell concurrency design patterns along the way.

 In fact, [distributed-process-platform][18] does not really consider the *task layer* in great detail.
 We provide an API comparable to remote's